 - Supports multi-task with multi-thread downloads.

-- Clipboard Monitoring: MultiGet support Clipboard Monitoring that means you can start any download from copied URL.
+- Clipboard Monitoring: MultiGet supports Clipboard Monitoring, which means you can start any download from a copied URL.

 MultiGet Installation on Ubuntu: